-- Maximum Mailbox Size - Ensures that email account or mailbox will be limited to a maximum size of 200,000KB of data.
+- Ensures that email account or mailbox will be limited to a maximum size of 200,000KB of data.
 This includes all folders and subfolders and containers that reside within a user's email account or mailbox.
-Examples include the inbox, sent items, deleted items, drafts, contacts, and calendar items. - o If a mailbox exceeds the 200,000 KB of data size limit, the mailbox will not function to send or receive email until space is cleared. - Users will be notified when their mailbox reaches 90% of capacity. - Automatic Deletion of Emails - Emails in the Delete Items container will be purged daily and not backed up.
-This is the default email system setting and may not be configured differently. - Archived Emails - Data that remains within the mailbox (including the inbox, sent items, drafts, contacts, and calendar items) will be archived for a period of three years.
+Examples include the inbox, sent items, deleted items, drafts, contacts, and calendar items. - If a mailbox exceeds the 200,000 KB of data size limit, the mailbox will not function to send or receive email until space is cleared. - Users will be notified when their mailbox reaches 90% of capacity. - 8.10.3.7.1.2 Automatic Deletion of Emails: Emails in the Delete Items container will be purged daily and not backed up.
+This is the default email system setting and may not be configured differently. - 8.10.3.7.1.3 Archived Emails: Data that remains within the mailbox (including the inbox, sent items, drafts, contacts, and calendar items) will be archived for a period of three years.
 Mailbox items will be archived every sixty days.
 After three years, these emails will be purged.
 Contacts and Calendar items will not be purged as part of this process; it will be up to the user to determine if those items need to be purged for space requirements.

-User Email Management
+8.10.3.8 User Email Management

-- Maximum Mailbox Size - O Staying below the maximum mailbox size of 200,000KB (equivalent to 6,000 average text documents) is the responsibility of the mailbox user. - County business related attachments should either be printed or moved off of the email system to a shared network drive. - Automatic Deletion of Emails - The default setting of the user email system is to delete all items within the Deleted Items container which is purged daily.
-Altering this setting is in violation of this policy. - Archived Emails - o To prevent the loss of email after the three year archival period, the user may: - Print the email and store the hard copy in the appropriate file. - Move the email out of the email system and store it on a shared network drive. - Personal Storage Table (.pst) Files - The use or creation of .pst files is strictly prohibited and may not be configured on County equipment.
+8.10.3.8.1 Maximum Mailbox Size: Staying below the maximum mailbox size of 200,000KB (equivalent to 6,000 average text documents) is the responsibility of the mailbox user. o County business related attachments should either be printed or moved off of the email system to a shared network drive.

+8.10.3.8.2Automatic Deletion of Emails: The default setting of the user email system is to delete all items within the Deleted Items container which is purged daily.
+Altering this setting is in violation of this policy.

+8.10.3.8.3 Archived Emails: To prevent the loss of email after the three year archival period, the user may:

+- + Print the email and store the hard copy in the appropriate file. - → Move the email out of the email system and store it on a shared network drive. - ★ 8.10.3.8.4 Personal Storage Table (.pst) Files: The use or creation of .pst files is strictly prohibited and may not be configured on County equipment.

-Litigation Proceedings
+8.10.3.9 Litigation Proceedings